-Why has the Archbishop suddenly decided to ban casino fundraising?
+Why did the Archbishop ban casino fundraising?

 In 1998, the Bishops of Alberta issued a statement entitled The False Eden of Gambling, in which they voiced concerns over the growing prevalence of gambling in this province and its detrimental effects on individuals and families, in particular among the poor.
 Since then, the Bishops of both Calgary and of St. Paul have offered more teaching on this issue, and have laid down some guidelines that forbid the participation of parishes and institutions of their dioceses in gambling practices that hurt others

-The effective date of the policy is October 1.
+The effective date of the policy was October 1.
 This date was chosen for the entry into effect of a large range of newly revised Archdiocesan policies, among which that pertaining to gambling is only one.

 What exactly is covered by the policy?